node-migrator-bot/packjs/README.md

     -V, --version             output the version number
     -h, --help                output usage information

-  Examples:
+```

+### Examples

-    Compile with dependencies and minify a single file, then output it to STDOUT:
+Compile with dependencies and minify a single file, then output it to `STDOUT`:

-    > packjs --minify --input coffee/main.coffee
+    $ packjs --minify --input coffee/main.coffee

 Output the compiled JavaScript into a particular file:

-    > packjs --input coffee/main.coffee > ../public/js/main.js
+    $ packjs --input coffee/main.coffee > ../public/js/main.js

-    Watch a folder recursively and recompile on each change, note that -o (output) option is required:
+Watch a folder recursively and recompile on each change, note that `-o` (output) option is required in this case:

-    > packjs --minify --watch coffee/ --output ../public/js/
+    $ packjs --minify --watch coffee/ --output ../public/js/

-```

 ## License